orangci/dots/docs/homelab-installation.md

 - [ ] Create an account on the vaultwarden instance, then disable registration.
 Create a Proton Pass backup and import it into Vaultwarden.
 - [ ] Create an account on the mastodon instance, then disable registration.
 Update `services.mastodon.streamingProcesses` with the amount of urithiru's CPU cores minus one.
 - [ ] Set up Jellyfin.
-- [ ] Regenerate the following secrets and place them in secrets.yaml: technitium, speedtest, immich.
+- [ ] Regenerate the following secrets and place them in secrets.yaml: technitium, speedtest, immich, ntfy.
 - [ ] Check the other services in order to confirm that they're all working.
 - [ ] Pregenerate Juniper's chunks, put it in maintenance mode, and set the world border to 1,000.